 Visionary

-A visionary management style can sometimes be teamed with a less desirable management practice, Yu warned.
+But a visionary management style can sometimes be teamed with a less desirable management practice, Yu warned.

 “Visionary managers and leaders can inspire others with their big vision, but may be short on details,” Yu said.
 “So, on the flip side, they may also be authoritative in terms of telling you how to deliver on their vision.”

-Management Styles to Always Avoid
+Management Styles to Avoid

 Management styles that exude overly optimistic forecasts that border on white lies should also be avoided at all costs.
 There’s a delicate balance between painting an optimistic scenario to inspire the team and providing a realistic assessment of what you are trying to achieve, Das Sarma said.

-The Future of Management
+Future of Management Styles in the Workplace

 For Clavel, he is making a proactive effort to expand the inclusiveness he uses in his management style.